-Test procedure 1C also covers testing of individual packaged-products weighing 150 lb (68 kg) or Less prepared for shipment.
-The test sequence for procedure 1C requires an temperature and humidity preconditioning, a compression test, a vibration test (fixed displacement and random) and finally a shock-drop test.
-ISTA 1C drop test establish a sequence depending on the orientation of the drop (corner, edge or face) and the specific face, edge or corner to be tested.
+Test procedure 1C also covers testing of individual packaged products weighing 150 lb (68 kg) or Less prepared for shipment.
+The test sequence for procedure 1C requires temperature and humidity preconditioning, a compression test, a vibration test (fixed displacement and random), and finally a shock-drop test.
+ISTA 1C drop test establishes a sequence depending on the orientation of the drop (corner, edge, or face) and the specific face, edge or corner to be tested.

-To perform this test can be use a Free fall drop tester, a shock test machine, an inclined impact tester or an horizontal impact test system.
+To perform this test can use a Free fall drop tester, a shock test machine, an inclined impact tester or a horizontal impact test system.

-All these equipment can be found at Safe Load TT portfolio: https://www.safeloadtesting.com/products/
+All these equipment can be found at Safe Load TT portfolio

 Shock test category includes two drop tests: